 HHSL's Vendor Management Team is accountable for onboarding non-merchandise vendors and performing materiality risk assessments.
-During the Reporting Period the team began developing a pre-qualification assessment to categorize prospective vendors based on risk (including risks related to forced labour matters) through a questionnaire distributed during engagement.
-HHSL anticipates reporting on the outcome of this initiative during the next reporting period.
+During the Reporting Period the team developed a pre-qualification assessment to categorize prospective vendors based on risk (including risks related to forced labour matters), and a Vendor Code of Conduct.